go-telegram-bot-api/telegram-bot-api/README.md

 [![Travis](https://travis-ci.org/Syfaro/telegram-bot-api.svg)](https://travis-ci.org/Syfaro/telegram-bot-api)

 All methods have been added, and all features should be available.
 If you want a feature that hasn't been added yet or something is broken, open an issue and I'll see what I can do.

 All methods are fairly self explanatory, and reading the godoc page should explain everything.
 If something isn't clear, open an issue or submit a pull request.

 The scope of this project is just to provide a wrapper around the API without any additional features.
 There are other projects for creating something with plugins and command handlers without having to design all that yourself.

-Note to previous users, there was just a large change that broke some methods.
-The main changes are that all the `Send*` functions have been replaced with a single `Send`, and `UpdatesChan` was renamed `GetUpdatesChan` and returns `(chan, err)` instead of storing the chan in `Updates`.

 ## Example

 This is a very simple bot that just displays any gotten updates, then replies it to that chat.

 ```go
 package main